 If I were attempting a running streak, I would have still gone for a run.
-That one mile would have done nothing for me fitness-wise, but, I probably would have been sorer the following days.
+That one mile would have done nothing for me fitness-wise, but I probably would have been sorer the following days.
+The run streak would have caused more issues and delayed recovery.

 Keep in mind; there is a perfect training plan for everyone.
 There is no single plan great for everyone.